ratify-project/ratify/docs/design/kmp-nversions.md

 ## Implementation Details

 - Add the `maxVersionCount` parameter to the KMP resource in Ratify.
+  - ensure the value cannot be less than 1 or a negative number
 - Update the `azurekeyvalut` provider to support the `maxVersionCount` parameter
 - Update the `GetCertificates` and `GetKeys` methods to respect the `maxVersionCount` parameter retriving multiple versions of the certificate or key.
+- Update the `GetCertificates` and `GetKeys` methods to remove the oldest version from the cache if the number of versions exceeds the `maxVersionCount` parameter.
+- Update the `GetCertificates` and `GetKeys` methods to remove disabled versions from the cache.

 ## Dev Work Items